Founding Artistic Director

 Amy not only adores singing with her choir family, but also loves working behind the scenes as an arts administrator and choir manager for the Capital Chamber Choir.
 Aside from binge watching Star Wars, she also spends her time singing with the Capital Chamber Choir, Aella Choir, Opera Lyra Ottawa Chorus, and the Jazz Lines Vocal Quartet on the National Arts Centre stage and other fun venues in the Ottawa community.
 Her love of social media and writing inspired her to create her blog “Blonde in the Choir,” which strives to support fun arts projects and initiatives in the Ottawa choral community.

 AMY RECKLING holds an MSc in Chemistry and has a passion for music.
 Originally from Newfoundland, Amy moved to Ottawa in 2010 and quickly joined the ranks of Ottawa’s Capital Chamber Choir.
 She has previously sung with Calixa-Lavalee Choir, Lady Cove Women’s Choir and the Newfoundland Symphony Youth Choir (now Shallaway).
-Amy spends her days working at the Natural Sciences and Engineering Research Council of Canada.
-When she is not singing, Amy can be found hiking through the wilds of Ontario, sampling new beers and gaming!
+Amy spends her days working at the Natural Sciences and Engineering Research Council of Canada, and when she is not singing can be found hiking through the wilds of Ontario, sampling new beers, reading or gaming!

 CAROLYN GREVE is originally from Regina, Saskatchewan and has a BA in music from the University of Regina.
 Growing up in a musical family, Carolyn has sung and played music her whole life.
 She has had the privilege to sing with a variety of choirs in Regina, Edmonton, and Montréal.
 Since moving to Ottawa in 2012 she has continued her passion, and sings with a few different choirs in the city.
 From 9-5 Carolyn works as a policy analyst with the federal government, and in her free time enjoys riding her bike and spending time with family.